MinYaoJhu/Advanced_R/Ch6_Functions_1.md

     c(c = c)
     ```

+> the `c()` represents the *c: Combine Values into a Vector or List* function.
+> the `c=` represents a name.
+> the `=c` represents a value, 10.

-1. What are the four principles that govern how R looks for values?
+2. What are the four principles that govern how R looks for values?

+> R’s lexical scoping follows four primary rules:

+> 1. Name masking
+> 2. Functions versus variables
+> 3. A fresh start
+> 4. Dynamic lookup

-1. What does the following function return?
+3. What does the following function return?
 Make a prediction before
    running the code yourself.